jansmolders86/mediacenterjs/README.md

 ###Directory conventions###

 MediacenterJS will look in the specified directory for video files.
-It will look in subdirectories of the specified dir for additional video files.
-But only one level deep to keep performance up. so the possible directories can be:
+It will look in subdirectories of the specified dir for additional video files. so the possible directories can be:

 	specifiedPath/fight club.avi